 Do you (or a loved one) need to have surgery?
 Going through surgery can be scary and overwhelming.
-While you may not be able to control the surgery itself, there are several things you can do ahead of time to feel more prepared.
+While you may not be able to control the surgery itself, there are several things you can do ahead of time to help you prepare for surgery.

 The tips below are based on my own surgery experience.
 Following these tips helped me to feel prepared and slightly more in control of a situation that had seemed completely out of my control.